How MMIPS works

 MMIPS is not law enforcement, an emergency service, a police-reporting system, NamUs, NCIC, Tribal police, BIA MMU, FBI, or a substitute for any official authority.
 If someone is in immediate danger, call 911 first.

-- The case is saved privately for review.
+- The submission is saved privately for review.

 - An admin reviews safety, consent, public-source support, and contact information.

-- The admin may approve, reject, request more information, or keep the case hidden.
+- The admin may approve, reject, request more information, or keep the submission hidden.

-- If approved, MMIPS creates a public case page with limited, reviewed public information.
+- If approved, MMIPS creates a public profile with limited, approved public information.

 Contact